camunda/camunda-docs-static/get-started/content/cmmn11/install.md

 Make sure you have the following set of tools installed:

 * Java JDK 1.7+,
-* Apache Maven (optional, if not installed you can use embedded Maven inside eclipse.)
+* Apache Maven (optional, if not installed you can use embedded Maven inside Eclipse.)
 * A modern web browser (recent Firefox, Chrome, or Internet Explorer 9+ will work fine)